Capital One is officially in the airport lounge business … in a big way.

-The plans call for an 11,200 square-foot space in Denver’s Concourse A – home to American, Delta, Frontier, and a handful of other, smaller airlines.
+The Denver Capital One Lounge is located just up the escalators near Gate 34 in Concourse A, which is home to American, Delta, Frontier, and a handful of other, smaller airlines.
 But all the Denver concourses are connected by tram, so anyone should be able to easily get there.

-Because Capital One knows many of its cardholders connect through Denver, it’s placing even more emphasis on lounge amenities like more relaxation rooms and shower suites.
-But beyond that, we don’t know much about what’s in store.
+Because Capital One knows many of its cardholders connect through Denver, it placed even more emphasis on lounge amenities like more relaxation rooms and shower suites at this lounge.

 Other Future Capital One Lounge Locations

-Capital One has made clear that they’re not going to stop at three U.S. lounges.
-But they’re being tight-lipped about where their next location might be located.
+Capital One has made clear that they're not going to stop at just four U.S. lounges.
+But they've been tight-lipped about where their next location might be located.

 Airport real estate is about as cutthroat as it gets.
 The company is likely weighing where their cardmembers are traveling as well as where the physical space to build out a Capital One lounge is actually available as they scout out their next location.

-Whether you’ve got Capital One’s top-of-the-line credit card, another card in your wallet, or have never been a Capital One customer, there’s a way to get into these Capital One lounges.
+Whether you've got Capital One's top-of-the-line credit card or another card in your wallet, or have never been a Capital One customer, there's a way to get into these Capital One lounges.

-Here are the requirements to get into a Capital One Lounge.
+Here are the exact requirements to get into the Capital One Lounge.

 Capital One Venture X Gets You In Free

-Read more on the brand new Capital One Venture X Card!
+Read more on the Capital One Venture X Card!

-They’ll also get two guests free on each visit, paying $45 per additional guest after that.
-Children under 2 are free.
+They'll also get two guests free on each visit, paying $45 per additional guest after that.
+Children under two are free.

 Beyond that, Capital One Venture X cardholders can add up to four authorized users to their accounts for free.
 Each authorized user will get their own lounge access – including another two free guests!
 That's the most lucrative benefit you'll find on any premium travel credit card if you're hoping to share lounge access.